mlochbaum/BQN/implementation/vm.md

 ## Bytecode

-The BQN implementation here and dzaima/BQN share a stack-based object code format used to represent compiled code.
+BQN source code is compiled to stack-based object code.
 This format is a list of numbers of unspecified precision (small precision will limit the length of list literals and number of locals per block, blocks, and constants).
 Previously it was encoded as bytes with the [LEB128](https://en.wikipedia.org/wiki/LEB128) format; while it no longer has anything to do with bytes it's called a "bytecode" because this is shorter than "object code".

-The self-hosted compiler uses a simpler, and less capable, format for block and variable data than dzaima/BQN.
-Only this format is described here; [dc.bqn](../test/dc.bqn) adapts it to be compatible with dzaima/BQN.

-dzaima/BQN can interpret bytecode or convert it to [JVM](https://en.wikipedia.org/wiki/Java_virtual_machine) bytecode, while the Javascript VM previously interpreted bytecode but now always compiles it.
-Since interpretation is a simpler strategy, it may be helpful to use the [old Javascript bytecode interpreter](https://github.com/mlochbaum/BQN/blob/f74d9223ef880f2914030c2375f680dcc7e8c92b/bqn.js#L36) as a reference (for bytecode execution only) when implementing a BQN virtual machine.
+Various VMs might interpret or further compile the bytecode: for example CBQN compiles to native code with function calls in x86 and interprets if this is unavailable, and the online version always compiles to JS.
+For reference, [vm.bqn](../vm.bqn) sticks to a simple design and should be easiest to read.

 ### Components